On Vector Spaces with Formal Infinite Sums: Comparisons

 \subsection{Topological vector spaces}

-$\Vect_{\k}^{\op}$ is naturally a full subcategory of the category $\TVect_{\k}$ of linearly topologized vector spaces and continuous linear maps (see Proposition~\ref{prop:Lefschetz-Duality} below, essentially due to Lefschetz \cite{lefschetzAT}).
-Recall that a linearly topologized $\k$-vector space is a vector space with a vector topology generated by subspaces.
-The topology on a l.t.\ $\k$-vector space is uniquely determined by the filter of its open subspaces.
-So for our sake a l.t. $\k$-vector spaces will be a pair $(V, \cF)$ with $V \in \Vect_{\k}$ and $\cF$ a filter of subspaces.
+$\Vect^{\op}$ embeds fully faithfully in the category $\TVect$ of linearly topologized vector spaces and continuous linear maps (see Proposition~\ref{prop:Lefschetz-Duality} below, essentially due to Lefschetz \cite{lefschetz1942algebraic}).
+Recall that a \emph{linearly topologized} (short \emph{l.t.}) $\bfk$-vector space is a vector space with a vector topology generated by subspaces.
+The topology on a l.t.\ $\bfk$-vector space is uniquely determined by the filter of its open subspaces.
+So for us a l.t. $\bfk$-vector space will be a pair $(V, \cF)$ with $V \in \Vect$ and $\cF$ a filter of subspaces.
 Note that the topology is T0 (and hence T2 by uniformity) if and only if $\bigcap \cF=0$: that is if the filter is not concentrated on any proper quotient (i.e.\ is not a subfilter of a principal filter).

-The following notion is from \cite[27.1]{lefschetzAT}.
+The following notion is from \cite[27.1]{lefschetz1942algebraic}.

-\begin{defn} A topological vector space is said to be \emph{linearly compact} if every family of closed affine subspaces having the finite intersection property has a nonempty intersection. \end{defn}
+\begin{definition} A topological vector space is said to be \emph{linearly compact} if every family of closed affine subspaces having the finite intersection property has a nonempty intersection. \end{definition}

-\begin{prop}[Lefschetz' Duality] Let $V$ be a vector space and $B$ a basis of $V$.
-The subspace topology on $V^*\subseteq \k^V$ induced by the product topology on $\k^V$ is the same as the topology induced by the isomorphism $V^*\simeq \k^B$ and is a linearly compact topology.
-Every linear map $V^* \to W^*$ is continuous w.r.t.\ the above topologies if and only if it has the form $f^*$ for some linear map $f: W \to V$. \begin{proof} This follows from \cite[27.2 and 28.2]{lefschetzAT}. \end{proof} \end{prop}
+\begin{proposition}[Lefschetz Duality] Let $V$ be a vector space and $B$ be a basis of $V$.
+The subspace topology on $V^*\subseteq \bfk^V$ induced by the product topology on $\bfk^V$ is the same as the topology induced by the isomorphism $V^*\simeq \bfk^B$ and is a linearly compact topology.
+A linear map $V^* \to W^*$ is continuous w.r.t.\ the above topologies if and only if it has the form $f^*$ for some linear map $f: W \to V$. \begin{proof} This follows from \cite[27.2 and 28.2]{lefschetz1942algebraic}. \end{proof} \end{proposition}

-\begin{rmk} Although old this notion has sparked recent interest in that, just as compact Hasudorff spaces are naturally algebras for the the ultrafilter monad on $\Set$, linearly compact spaces are algebras for the double dualization monad on $\Vect$, both being examples of codensity monads for certain full subcategories (finite sets in sets in the first case and finite-dimensional vector spaces in vector spaces in the second).
-See \cite{Leinster2012} or \cite{Di_Liberti_2020} for more on this. \end{rmk}